-The following are examples of actions that may result in a Grantee's/Participants loss of funding:
+The following are examples of actions that may result in a loss of funding:

-- Grantee/Participant withdraws from the Program (withdraw/terminates contract). - Grantee/Participant fails to complete the funded project scope of work. - Grantee/Participant fails to submit all documentation within the time periods specified in the Agreement. - Grantee/Participant fails to comply with all CEQA requirements. - Grantee/Participant fails to comply with all Archaeological requirements. - Grantee/Participant changes the project scope or budget without concurrence of the State. - Grantee/Participant fails to comply with the terms of the Agreement unless such failure was due to no fault of the grantee, hereunder discretion of the State.
+- Grantee/Participant withdraws from the Program (cancels/terminates grant agreement). - Grantee/Participant fails to complete the funded project scope of work. - Grantee/Participant fails to submit all documentation within the time periods specified in the Agreement. - Grantee/Participant fails to comply with all CEQA requirements. - Grantee/Participant fails to comply with all Archaeological requirements. - Grantee/Participant changes the project scope or budget without concurrence of the State. - Grantee/Participant fails to comply with the terms of the Agreement unless such failure was due to no fault of the grantee, hereunder discretion of the State.